Genymobile/scrcpy/README.md

 The Android device requires at least API 21 (Android 5.0).

-Make sure you [enabled adb debugging][enable-adb] on your device(s).
+Make sure you [enable adb debugging][enable-adb] on your device(s).

 [enable-adb]: https://developer.android.com/studio/command-line/adb.html#Enabling

-On some devices, you also need to enable [an additional option][control] to control it using keyboard and mouse.
+On some devices, you also need to enable [an additional option][control] to control it using a keyboard and mouse.

 [control]: https://github.com/Genymobile/scrcpy/issues/70#issuecomment-373286323